secrethub/secrethub-http-proxy/README.md

 > [SecretHub](https://secrethub.io) is a developer tool to help you keep database passwords, API tokens, and other secrets out of IT automation scripts.

-The SecretHub Proxy provides a RESTful interface to the SecretHub Client
+The SecretHub Proxy adds a RESTful interface to the SecretHub Client and can be configured with a SecretHub credential at start, thereby removing the need of passing it in on every request.
+This moves the responsibility of securing your secrets to the domain of network security.

 ## Installation

 ### Binary

 Download and extract the [latest release](https://github.com/keylockerbv/secrethub-proxy/releases/latest) of the SecretHub Proxy.
-Start it using:
+Start it with your SecretHub credential:

 ```
 secrethub-proxy -C $(cat ~/.secrethub/credential) -p 8080